 The wells for the Lynnfield Center Water District are located within water supply protection areas.
 The primary recharge areas for the wells are predominantly forested and residential, with a small amount of recreational land use.
 The SWAP ranks susceptibility of wells by determining the presence of contamination threats within the well recharge areas.
-The SWAP ranks the Glen Drive wellfield susceptibility as threat land use within the recharge area, and the Phillips Road and Main Street wells susceptibility as high since there is at least one high threat land use within the recharge area.
-Sources of moderate threats in the Glen Drive and the Phillips Road and Main Street recharge areas include potential contamination sources such as over-fertilization at golf courses, residential pesticide use/over-application, above ground storage tanks, water treatment sludge lagoons, improper residential fuel oil storage and malfunctioning septic systems.
+The SWAP ranks the Glen Drive wellfield susceptibility as moderate since there is at least one moderate threat land use within the recharge area, and the Phillips Road and Main Street wells susceptibility as high since there is at least one high threat land use within the recharge area.
+Sources of moderate threats in the Glen Drive recharge area include potential contamination sources such as over-fertilization at golf courses, residential pesticide use/over-application, above ground storage tanks, water treatment sludge lagoons, improper residential fuel oil storage and malfunctioning septic systems.
 Sources of high threats in the Phillips Road and Main Street recharge area include potential contamination sources such as improper fluid and fuel handling at gas stations and improper handling of underground storage tanks.